solana-labs/solana/docs/src/proposals/comprehensive-compute-fees.md

 ### Cache account sizes and use them instead of the max

 https://github.com/solana-labs/solana/issues/20511

-### Transaction-wide compute caps

-The current compute budget caps are independently applied to each instruction within a transaction.
-This means the overall transaction cap varies depending on how many instructions are in the transaction.
-To more accurately schedule a transaction, the compute budget will be applied transaction-wide.
-One challenge of the transaction-wide cap is that each instruction (program) can no longer expect to be given an equal amount of compute units.
-Each instruction will be given the remaining units left over after processing earlier instructions.
-This will provide some additional tuning and composability challenges for developers.

 ### Requestable compute budget caps and heap sizes